murphyhjohn/IBC-subtype-survival/README.md

 ## Research Question

-The research question that this project aims to answer is, "How is breast cancer subtype associated with overall survival of adult women with inflammatory breast cancer?"
+The research question that this project aims to answer is, "How is molecular subtype associated with overall survival in adult women with inflammatory breast cancer?"

 ## Description of Contents